 That is a long, long list.
 People have this vision of writers as solitary beings and sometimes that is true.
 But I’ve learned that writing, particularly once you are published, is a team sport.
-My words would never have seen print without the encouragement and help of so many people including the man who first told me I was a writer and helped me become a better one, David Milofsky, my agent, Liza Dawson, my editor, Martin Biro, my sister, Betty, who listens to the “daily rushes” of whatever I’m working on, and scores of other people from the teachers who made me love reading, to the booksellers who have recommended my books to their customers.
+My words would never have seen print without the encouragement and help of so many people including the man who first told me I was a writer and helped me become a better one, David Milofsky, my agent, Liza Dawson, my editor, Lucia Macro, my sister, Betty, who listens to the “daily rushes” of whatever I’m working on, and scores of other people from the teachers who made me love reading, to the booksellers who have recommended my books to their customers.

 However, there are two people who deserve special mention.
 My mother, Margaret McCormick, and my husband, Brad.
 They are the two people who have made me feel most loved and have given me confidence.
 Writing is an audacious undertaking.
 I couldn’t do it if I hadn’t been blessed with people who believe in me.